davidjbradshaw/grunt-ckeditor-contenttemplates/README.md

 ## The "ckeditor_contenttemplates" task

 ### Overview
 This plugin creates the configuration JavaScript file for the [CKEditor custom templates](http://ckeditor.com/addon/templates) plugin.
+To use the plugin you need to create a template file for each custom template that you wish to include.
+This plugin will then generate the default.js configuration file from these.

+*Note: this plugin only creates the JavaScript file, use [grunt-contrib-copy](/gruntjs/grunt-contrib-copy) to place the icons into the `templates/images/` folder of your project.*

 ### Example template file